Azure-Samples/dotnet-core-api/README.md

 ---
-topic: ASP.NET Core API sample for Azure App Service
 languages:
+- csharp
 - aspx-csharp
-  - rest
+page_type: sample
+description: "This is a sample application that you can use to follow along with the Run a RESTful API with CORS in Azure App Service tutorial."
 products:
+- azure
-  - Azure App Service
+- aspnet-core
-  - Azure Web Apps
+- azure-app-service
 ---

 # ASP.NET Core API sample for Azure App Service